-The Brooklands Concorde G-BBDG (c/n 202) was the second production Concorde and the first British production aircraft.
-Construction began in early 1970 at Brooklands and Toulouse.
+The Brooklands Concorde G-BBDG was the second production Concorde and the first British production aircraft, with construction beginning in early 1970 at Brooklands and Toulouse.

-Delta Golf’s first flight was made by Peter Baker and Brian Trubshaw on 13th February 1974 and its first flight at Mach 2 on 10th April 1974 during its 15th test flight.
-Following a series of proving flights, she became the first production Concorde to land at Heathrow on 6th July 1974.
-Used for engineering tests, route proving, CAA certification, public relations and promotional work and even flying in formation with the Red Arrows, ‘DG was also the first aircraft ever to carry 100 passengers in supersonic flight in 1974.
+Delta Golf’s first flight was made by Peter Baker and Brian Trubshaw on February 13th 1974, and its first flight at Mach 2 on April 10th 1974.
+On July 6th, 1974, following a series of proving flights, she became the first production Concorde to land at London Heathrow.
+She performed engineering tests, route proving, CAA certification, public relations and promotional work and, in the course of this programme, flew in formation with the Red Arrows.

 In 1974, DG was also the first aircraft ever to carry 100 people in supersonic flight.

 With her final landing at Filton on Christmas Eve in 1981, piloted by Peter Baker and Roy Radford, Delta Golf had undertaken 633 flights 1,282 hours in the air.